ingbeeedd/Git-Seminar/README.md

 This repository describes the basic concepts of git and github.
 I am trying to provide in various forms, for example blog, words(docs), and pdf etc.

+If you want to see the content on blog, you can come to the [link](https://ingbeeedd.github.io/git_github_training/).

 For more information on the bug, please contact yeongjae8066@hanmail.net

 ### Environment